situmtech/flutter/README.md

 1. Run `pod install` or `pod update` to bring the dependencies to your project.

-2. In order for the wayfinding module to successfully activate positioning you will need to declare the following permissions in your app's `Info.plist` file:
+2. To successfully start positioning you will need to declare the following permissions in your app's `Info.plist` file:

 ```
 <key>NSLocationWhenInUseUsageDescription</key>